reporanger/ranger/README.md

     comment: "Duplicate issue created!
 Closing in $CLOSE_TIME . . ."
   invalid: close # use defaults for comment and delay time 'merge when passing': merge
+  #comment:
+  # action: comment
+  # message: This is the comment to make
 ```

 ## Contributing ✍️